chocolatey/choco-wiki/PackageTriageProcess.md

 ![versions awaiting moderation](https://cloud.githubusercontent.com/assets/63502/12520149/7bb85aac-c108-11e5-983c-eef01448b00a.png)

 ## The Triage Process
 So a package needs fixed or updated.
-You have reached out to the maintainer or disqus already and are curious what the next steps are.
+You have reached out to the maintainer or Disqus already and are curious what the next steps are.
 We will elaborate on all of the steps here, including contacting the maintainers.

 1. The first step is to contact the maintainers.
 1. If you are able to provide a fix, that's even better.
 Look for the maintainer's package source.
 Please look for package source url information on the package page.